adhuliya/knots/riminet/__riminet_.md

 8. The internal state of the brain and the body is also an input to the brain.
 That enables the brain to perceive itself, and to think and reason about itself.
+9. A rogue fact should wither away.
+10. Present has the same weightage as the past. (parameterize)
+11. A good guess by a fact cell should be rewarded.
+A bad guess should be penalized.
+12. Every cell has an activation decay that roughly tells when was it last active.

 <a name="unknowns"></a>